RobSimons1/ocean-dictionary/README.md

 using the buttons provided or add a new Category that will be submitted to the database.
 If editing the category, the user has the option to either save their changes or cancel the operation.
 Again, if the delete button is pressed a warning message will be displayed.

-The original concepts for the web-app pages can be seen in the *supporting_docs folder* under *wireframe1_oceanic_dictionary_home.png*, *wireframe2_ oceanic_dictionary_browse_words.png*, *wireframe3_ oceanic_dictionary_new_word.png* and *wireframe3_ oceanic_dictionary_manage_categories.png*.
+The original concepts for the web-app pages can be seen in the *supporting_docs folder* under *oceanic_dictionary_database_schema.png*, *wireframe1_oceanic_dictionary_home.png*, *wireframe2_ oceanic_dictionary_browse_words.png*, *wireframe3_ oceanic_dictionary_manage_categories.png*
+and unused *wireframe4_ oceanic_dictionary_manage_categories.png*.
 These were created in Balsamiq.
 There are numerous changes since these  wireframes, mainly due to learning more about the capabilities of Python, Flask and MongoDB.
 There is also a database scehma showing the original idea for the project.

 The web-app is aimed at users who share an interest in the ocean and oceanographic words, particularly those who would like to understand the spelling or definition of a word, or to which oceanographic category it belongs.